bsfarnsworth/url-shortener/Wee.md

     /retire/<token>
 ```

-  Because of the potential for malicious use (destroying links belonging to others)
-  there should be should degree of protection (at least if this was a field application).
+Because of the potential for malicious use (destroying links belonging to others) there should be should degree of protection (at least if this was a fielded application).

 Possibilities:

 1. Make the token sufficiently large that random attempts are unlikely.
 (Simple)

 2. Make the retirement protocol involve additional degrees of owner authentication.
 (Potentially complicated.)

-    On success, or if already retired:
+- On success, or if already retired:

 ```
 	200
 ```

-    On error, if token not found - never issued:
+- On error, if token not found or never issued:

 ```
   StatusNotFound, 404
 ```

-    (Could there be privacy issues?
+*(Could there be privacy issues?
 This would acknowledge that the token had been issued.
 So what?
-The tokens are anonymous -- you cannot Lengthen them if you only own the token.
+The tokens are anonymous -- you cannot Lengthen them if you only own the token.*

 ## Enhancements